 Administrative Penalties in Nevada

 An administrative penalty is one not issued by the court, but rather by a government agency.
 In Nevada, this agency is the Department of Motor Vehicles, which has the authority to suspend the driver's license of a driver convicted of a DUI.
-A second time offender with a blood alcohol level of 0.08 has their license revoked for 90 days.
+A second time offender with a blood alcohol level of 0.08 will be subject to a license suspension/revocation of one year.

 Getting Legal Advice